TimFlaherty/doot/readme.md

 TO DO

+ - Clean up and annotate

-- Expand update function to include multiple conditions
+ - Expand functionality